Wick, Wick, Quack

 One of the least traveled areas of the Park is the Bird Sanctuary.
 When the Park acquired 35 acres north of the fitness trail a few years ago, it already had a diversity of wildlife because of its remoteness and lack of accessibility to the public.
 We have since worked at maintaining a mix of meadowlands and transition forest with a system of trails throughout a portion of the acreage.
 So after you play a round of disc golf, enjoy a picnic lunch and a walk through the bird sanctuary, it’s time for the nature center and aviary.

 I had absolutely no idea about Wickham’s aviary until I started digging around online for CTMQ.
 It’s worth the price of admission alone.
 Add to that the small but very good nature/history center and your day is complete.
 Which do you want to read about first?
 The aviary?
 Okay, so that’s why I’ll start with the history and nature center.
-It’s called, “keeping your wanting more”.
-Oh, I’m good.
+It’s called, “keeping you wanting more”.

 The nature center is new – expanded in 2006 to include a nature classroom, numerous interactive nature exhibits, historical information about the Wickham family and their estate, Wickham Park’s Nature Center is a facility designed to educate visitors about plant and animal wildlife in the area.
 The unique thing about it is that it really does focus on the history of the park and the Wickham family almost as much as the typical Connecticut nature center stuff.